W4G1/multithreading/README.md

 ### Using imports from external packages

-When using external modules, you can dynamically import them by using the `import()` statement.
+When using external modules, you can dynamically import them by using `yield "some-package"`.
 This is useful when you want to use other packages within a threaded function.

 ```js
 import { threaded } from "multithreading";